ronaldtorres/website/_posts/2016-04-22-framework-oriented-programming.md

 > Yes! that moment when someone said: Oh, actually it should be very straightforward since we should be able to reuse most of our code from the main app. *(And your face turned into a poem)*

 Our code bases were not ready to these big changes.
 Then some of us took the **workaround** way, that term so familiar for many developers.
 Apple was pushing towards using dynamic frameworks for watch apps, why not following what Apple said?
 I create another target for the watch app, and share some classes between my application and the watch one.
 Problem solved!
-This solved part of the problem partially, and worarkonds shouldn't be the way we solve our problems, they are breakable, fragile, and don't scale.
+This solved part of the problem partially, and workarounds shouldn't be the way we solve our problems, they are breakable, fragile, and don't scale.

 # Motivation